Users Complain About Installation Issues With macOS 10.13.4 - Slashdot

 The initial install appears to be working fine, but when users go to shutdown or reboot an upgraded system, it goes into recovery mode.
 According to numerous reports, there doesn't appear to be anything wrong with users' Macs -- internal drives report that they're fine.
 And the issue is affecting a range of different Apple-branded computers from different years.
 Some have been successful in getting 10.13.4 to install by launching from Safe Mode, but others haven't and are deciding to roll back and stick with 10.13.3 until Apple puts out a new update that will fix whatever the issue is while claiming it has nothing to do with it.

-As usual with updates (Score:2)
+As usual with updates (Score:3)

 It's always best to let other people be the guinea pigs/beta testers.